W0lfySec/HTB-Writeups/Machines/Linux/Easy/Previse/Previse.md

 // In BurpSuite u have an option to edit the request

-// Right clicking on the request and select '' then ''
+// Right clicking on the request and select 'Do intercept' then 'Response to this request'

 ![Image 1.1](https://github.com/W0lfySec/HTB-Writeups/blob/main/Images/Previce/1.1.jpg)